ceastld/ceastld/README.md

 ## About me

-I am a graduate student from the University of Science and Technology of China, specializing in 3D vision.
+I am a postgraduate student from the University of Science and Technology of China, specializing in 3D vision.

 ## ⌨️ Working language